WEMAC: Women and Emotion Multi-modal Affective Computing dataset: Methods

-The \DatasetName signals are processed starting with a low pass filter at $8$kHz where most of the energy is concentrated.
-We also apply a high pass filter with a cut-off frequency of $50$Hz to remove the electrical power line interference.
-Afterwards, the audio is normalized in amplitude per session to fit the range $[-1, 1]$.
-A downsampling at $16$kHz is performed with the {librosa} Python library \cite{librosa} to facilitate the handling of the signals.
+The preprocessing is as follows.
+A low pass filter at $8~kHz$ is applied, where most of the energy is concentrated.
+A high pass filter with a cut-off frequency of $50~Hz$ is also applied to remove the electrical power line interference.
+Afterward, the audio amplitude is normalized per participant to fit the range $[-1, 1]$.
+That means the normalization per participant was performed using all her audio signals.
+Next, downsampling at $16~kHz$ is performed with the \textit{librosa} Python library \cite{librosa} to facilitate the handling of the signals.
 Finally, the signals are padded with zeros to fill in the incomplete last second.
-Also by means of the {librosa} toolkit, we use a Voice Activity Detection (VAD) module to determine whether there is speech or silence for every $1$ second sample, with a threshold of $0.1$.

-Since we cannot release the raw speech signals due to ethics and privacy issues, we have processed the speech signals and extracted low- and high-level features so that the research community can analyze and work with them\footnote{The code used for the processing of the physiological and speech signals in this report can be found in \url{https://github.com/BINDI-UC3M/wemac_dataset_signal_processing}}.
-These features are released within \DatasetName and are described next in Section \ref{sec:features}.